Our talented team members navigate multicultural Jewish spaces and facilitate critical identity discussions.

 Beza holds a masters in government and diplomacy from IDC Herzliya and a masters in law (LLM) from Tel Aviv University.
 Beza is currently a SJD doctoral student at Golden Gate University in San Francisco specializing on International law.

-Shekhiynah Larks recently graduated from the University of San Francisco with a BA in politics.
+Shekhiynah Larks is a diversity trainer and the Program Coordinator at Be’chol Lashon.
+Among her various projects, she manages the Teen Tzedek Project.
+She is writer and active on Be’chol Lashon’s publication, Jewish&.
+She holds a BA in politics from the University of San Francisco.
 She is a native of Oakland and is very involved in Jewish life in the Bay Area.

 Rabbi Juan Mejía was born in Bogotá, Colombia.
 Raised a Catholic, he converted to Judaism after discovering the powerful beauty and message of Judaism.
 He holds a degree in philosophy from Universidad Nacional de Colombia, and a Masters degree in Jewish Civilization from the Hebrew University of Jerusalem.
 Juan was ordained in 2009 by the Jewish Theological Seminary of America in New York.
 He lives in Oklahoma City, where he serves as the Jewish Educator for Emanuel Synagogue.
 He also serves as Rabbi in Residence for Be’chol Lashon.

 Juan is a passionate advocate for converts and making Torah available to all.
 He has been teaching Torah in Spanish for over a decade through his website.